tqsd/QuNetSim/README.md

 QuNetSim is a quantum-enabled network simulator that adds common quantum networking tasks like teleportation, superdense coding, sharing EPR pairs, etc. With QuNetSim, one can design and test robust classical-quantum network protocols under various network conditions.

-Open docs/index.html in a browser for documentation (still under construction, but some points are there).
+See https://tqsd.github.io/QuNetSim/ for documentation (still under construction, but some points are there).

 ## SETUP INSTRUCTIONS